-Why Some Men Like Men
+Why Do Some Men Like Men

 The Theory of 5 Influences

-For 12 years I have worked as a professional masseur and sex mentor, and during that time I have given appointments to men and women of all ages, sexualities and cultural backgrounds for both sensual massage and sexual performance mentoring.
-As well as general sexual performance advice I also give support to many men and women who feel or desire to explore their sexuality.
-I estimate of the 5000 male clients and 1000 female clients I have seen, 65% tell me that although they present themselves publicly as heterosexual, they privately recognise they have a desire to experience sensual or sexual intimacy with another person of the same sex.
-Many come to appreciate even welcome their poly sexuality, but for some, it can prove a challenging time and so to lessen the confusion and ease their minds and so they can live life contented with whom they really are, I take the time to explain why I believe they feel the way they do.
+As a sex engineer and sensual masseur, I have given appointments to men and women of all ages, sexualities and cultural backgrounds.
+As well as general sexual performance advice, I support many men and women who feel or desire to explore their sexuality.
+I estimate of the 5,000 male clients and 1,000 female clients I have seen, many tell me that although they may present themselves publicly as heterosexual, they privately recognise they have the desire to experience sensual or sexual intimacy with another person of the same sex.
+Many come to appreciate and even welcome their polysexuality.
+Still, for some, it can prove a challenging time, and so to lessen the confusion and ease their minds so they can live life content with who they are, I take the time to explain why I believe they feel the way they do.

 Why I focus on male sexuality

 In this article, I focus on male same-sex attraction rather than female same-sex attraction.
 The theory applies to both genders, but for ease of explanation, I have chosen to focus on male sexuality.
 I have worked with more men than women since, even in the more enlightened societies of the West, if a man is seen to have intimate or sexual contact with another man, he is immediately labelled as gay.
 In contrast, a woman can explore her sexuality without being labelled as a lesbian.

 I believe that the desire for a man to experience male-to-male sex is mostly an unconscious desire to bond and emotionally connect with another man and not just for sexual pleasure.
 To prove this, I set up two surveys asking various questions to establish this broader desire.